sdiehl/wiwinwlh/tutorial.md

 ------

-Ormolu is an opinionated Haskell source formatter that produces a canonical way of rendering Haskell abstract syntax tree to text.
+Ormolu is an opinionated Haskell source formatter that produces a canonical way of rendering the Haskell abstract syntax tree to text.
 This ensures that code shared amongst teams and checked into version control conforms to a single universal standard for whitespace and lexeme placing.
 This is similar to tools in other languages such as `go fmt`.

 For example running `ormolu example.hs --inplace` on the following module: